 Immediately, I feel calmer and confident she will come through with some information.
 Nurses like her exude confidence.
 Nurses like her understand.
 I return to the sofa, but am unable to sit.
 I begin to pace around the room.

-About half an hour later, my cell phone rings.
+Half an hour later, my cell phone rings.
 I am afraid to answer it, and for an instant I think about pretending I am not available.
 If I don’t answer it, I cannot receive bad news today.
 I take a deep breath, grab my pen and paper and decide to push the accept call button.
 I might as well get it over with.
 After identifying himself and making sure he is speaking with the right person, this unknown-to-me doctor delivers the words I somehow knew were coming, but am still unprepared to hear.

 “Well, there is a cancer there, your biopsy tested positive,” he tells me.